A day on for community service… and civic participation year round

 We’ve had a lot of snow here in RI over the last few weeks.
 My wonderful neighbor Doug, who owns a snow blower, has surprised us by pushing his blower well beyond his front walk to blow a path up and down the street that lets kids and grownups walk safely to the bus (and saves us quite a bit of shoveling as well).
 I think Doug’s gesture is an excellent example of civic participation… which I would define as actively contributing to the shared life of his community.
 You might just call it neighborliness, but that neighborliness multipled hundreds of thousands of times over knits our country together.

 Just before the election, I was invited to a note writing event for the Obama campaign.
+At the time, I was working as a criminal lawyer at https://www.occriminaldefenseattorney.com/dui/, and only with great difficulty could I extricate myself from my busy schedule.
 About 20 women or more showed up to write handwritten notes to potential voters in other states.
 I also made phone calls in rooms filled with dozens of volunteers who were energized about the campaign.
 While this year may have been particularly noteworthy for the numbers of new volunteers, every year citizens from all ends of the political spectrum volunteer on campaigns for city council, mayoral, state representative, school committee and countless other offices.
 They stuff envelopes, canvass door to door, call neighbors, raise money, act as poll watchers… yet so rarely do we acknowledge their contributions.

 I have the great honor of devoting my life to my work with nonprofit organizations.
 Every day I am inspired by individuals who have devote a giant portion of their lives to improving the communities where they live — whether their neighborhoods, towns, or the greater world.
 Yes, many are paid, but most of the people I meet could never be adequately compensated for the energy they spend each day improving society.